 Other ways of how the families and the school work together include working on annual surveys, which the families complete and send back to the administration.
 They can share their feedback and suggestions with the school, which in turn, will address each concern.
 The Parents of Preschoolers (POP) welcomes all parents to be members.
 This group meets formally three times per year and will review activities and school policies and brain storm together to create new, exciting experiences for the children.
 Important information is posted on parent bulletin boards, available in a detailed parent handbook, posted on the school website and is sent via email to the parents.

 A suggestion box is located in the Conference Room for parents who wish to write suggestions or voice concerns in an anonymous manner.
 The director welcomes any questions or suggestions at any time.

 Working together helps support a strong relationship between the preschool and the families.
 This partnership is strengthened by continued communication and appreciation for each partner’s role in caring for the children.
 The children directly benefit from these positive and respectful relationships.
 Their motivation to learn and succeed in school is impacted by family support and involvement in the life of the school.
 We value and care for all our families and are serious in our goal of creating a wonderful place to be, not only for the children, but also for the families.

 Each month I will focus on a question or two from the parents.
 Please send your questions to the director at: firstname.lastname@example.org

 Please read the following section each month.
-I will be introducing our staff members and will review their credentials and qualifications as well as their philosophy of education.
+I will be introducing our new staff members and will review their credentials and qualifications as well as their philosophy of education.
 We will also be learning fun facts about our previously highlighted staff!